→ Now, you're reading the description for "CN City".

 - Medium Blending: 2D-animated characters, each with the style of their original shows, all in near-photorealistic 3D settings.

-- Mundane Made Awesome: One bumper has Jack wielding a mop like a sword.
+- Mundane Made Awesome: One bumper has Jack wielding a broom like a sword.

 - Off-Model: Billy, Mandy and Grim resemble their Grim & Evil era designs in their own bumpers, as opposed to their more refined looks from their solo show.
 Billy is also depicted as a blond in one bumper; in the show itself, he's a redhead, even during the Grim & Evil days.